tomciosegal/nutri-store/README.md

 # Testing

-- Testing information can be found in every app in the folder "tests", where they seperated in to:
+- Testing information can be found in every app in the folder "tests", where they separated in to:
     - tests_view
     - tests_models
     - plus one test_unit in checkout app